 A DUNS number is a unique 9-digit identification number for the physical location of your business.

 You can register for your DUNS number on fedgov.dnb.com.

 You can also search to see if you already have a DUNS number for your business.
 When we did this, we already did.

 But when you’re registering or reviewing your DUNS account, CAREFULLY review the information.

 If ANYTHING is inconsistent from what’s on your application to register in SAM to your DUNS information, you may be rejected.

-I know this because my first application was rejected because my address was not correct.
-Well at least I thought it was, but I think one letter or something very small was wrong.
+We know this because our first application was rejected because our address was not correct.
+Well at least we thought it was, but we think one letter or something very small was wrong.

 Either way, you can save yourself the headache by carefully reviewing this information.

 Make sure your business information is consistent across everything that you do to decrease your chances of being rejected.

 The second thing you will need for your application is your NAICS code.